unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

 %}

-### RPF Control
+#### RPF Control

 In 1990, the RPF led a military coalition against the MRND to retake control of the country.
 After months of fighting, the RPF began to successfully capture the Rwandan cities.
 By July 4th, 1994, the RPF captured capital Kigali and on July 18th, 1994, sucessfully gained control of the entire country.
 The elected president, Paul Kagame, rose to power as the national president of Rwanda and remains president today, 25 years later.

-### Kibeho Massacre
+#### Kibeho Massacre

 As the RPF regained military and political control of Rwanda, Hutu tribe members fled their homes in fear of being killed.
 In south-west Rwanda, Hutu refugees gathered in the Kibeho refugee camp.
 On April 22, 1995, the Tutsi RPF opened fire on the unarmed refugees began indiscrimately murdering them.
 Australian soldiers serving as part of the United Nations Assistance Mission later estimated that approximately 4,000 people in the camp were killed.
 The RPF claimed only 300 people were killed.
 At the time, current president Paul Kagama was vice president of the RPF.

 ### Restorative Peace vs. Retributive Peace

 Since the RPF invasion, the country has since reestablished relative peace and order in the society.
 President Paul Kagame has been accredited by many of the country's citizens as the person responsible for reestablishing peace.
-However, the aftermath showed that criminal offenses were caused by both sides and justice for the genocide was deeply desired.
+However, the aftermath shows that criminal offenses and atrocites were caused by both sides and criminal justice for these atrocities was deeply desired.

 > "By the end of 1994, the human toll of the crisis in Rwanda was in the millions.
 In addition to the 800,000 victims of the genocide and the two million refugees outside Rwanda, some 1.5 million people were internally displaced.
 Out of a population of seven million, over half had been directly affected." -United Nations High Commissioner for Refugees

+#### International Criminal Tribunal

+In November, 1994, the United Nations establsihed the International Criminal Tribunal for Rwanda.
+It's sole purpose was to "prosecute persons responsible for genocide and other serious violations of international humanitarian law committed in the territory of Rwanda and neighbouring States, between 1 January 1994 and 31 December 1994".
+It has since "indicted 93 individuals whom it considered responsible for serious violations of international humanitarian law committed in Rwanda in 1994.
+Those indicted include high-ranking military and government officials, politicians, businessmen, as well as religious, militia, and media leaders."
+This tribunal targetted criminals and made a direct effort to incarcerate the individuals that were responsible.
+However, because over 1 million people were involved contributing to war crimes and genocide, retributive justice and total accountability for every person involved is impossible.
+To reconcile the relationship between the Hutu and Tutsi tribe, and to heal the wounds of a torn country, the people established Gacaca courts.

+#### Gacaca Courts

-## History vs. Reality
+### History vs. Reality